trstlabs/intento/docs/contracts/cosmwasm.md

 Query other contract states

-CosmWasm code fo Trustless Contracts should be designed to be:
+CosmWasm code for Trustless Contracts should be designed to be:
 1) Stored
 2) Instantiated
 3) Executed
 4) Queried

-And additionally:

-5) Automatically executed as predefined at instantiation
-6) Deleted as predefined at instantiation
+And additionally they can have:

+5) Have an AutoMsg to execute 1-time or recurringly.
+This can defined in the CodeInfo or at Contract Instantiation

 1,2,3,4 are similar to develop as in other smart contract platforms.
 Encryption and privacy are enabled by the blockchain, and the developer can carelessly use the benefits of these.
 For 5, automatically executing code, an automated message should be enabled, and this can point to an existing function or to a completely seperate one than that can be executed on by the users of the contract.
 You can name this AutoMessage, or anything else.
-Please refer to the message to be handled as AutoMessage, so people investigating the code are aware of the which part of the code to be run automatically.
+Please refer to the message to be executed as AutoMessage, so people investigating the code are aware of the which part of the code to be run automatically.

 ![Example auto_msg on internal estimation contract](./auto_msg_example.png)